Skip to Main Content

 • Conference Presentations / Papers

-• Grey literature (including policy briefings, plain language summaries, trade publications, community outreach materials)
+• Grey literature (including protocols, reports, policy briefings, plain language summaries, trade publications, community outreach materials)

 Can I deposit research data in the Atrium?

 The Atrium primarily hosts research publications and creative works.
 Research data should be deposited in the University of Guelph Research Data Repositories.
-Visit How to deposit research data in the Agri-environmental Research Data Repository or the University of Guelph Research Data Repository for more details.
+Visit How to deposit research data in the University of Guelph Research Data Repositories for more details.

 What do I need to consider prior to depositing content?